PricewaterhouseCoopers (PwC) Bursary South Africa 2023 – 2024

 Applicants must satisfy the following minimum entry criteria before applying (please note that failure to satisfy all the requirements will lead to your application not being considered):

-- Have achieved a minimum level 6 for English HL/ SL
+- You must have achieved a minimum “B” symbol for English in Matric

-- Have achieved a minimum average of 70%
+- You must have achieved a minimum overall average of 75% in Matric

 Students must also possess the following personal qualities: